jbassard/Getting-and-Cleaning-Data-Project/CodeBook.md

 [78] "FrequencyBodyGyroscopeMagnitude-meanFrequency()"
 [79] "FrequencyBodyGyroscopeJerkMagnitude-mean()"
 [80] "FrequencyBodyGyroscopeJerkMagnitude-std()"
 [81] "FrequencyBodyGyroscopeJerkMagnitude-meanFrequency()"
-[82] "ActivityName"

 # Variable units
-"Activity" variable is factor type.
+"ActivityName" variable is character type.
 "Subject" variable is integer type.
 All the other variables are numeric type.